qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Is there a way to mark all emails as read (in the App)?
 - Need to mark all emails as read
 - Is there a way to be able to mark as read in the notification window?
 Right now there is delete and archive but I just want to mark as read.
-- Hi how do I mark all as read ?
+- Hi how do I mark all as read?
 - Is there a way to mark all mail as read?
 - Is there a way to mark all emails as read?
 - Is there a way to mark several messages as read?
 Thanks